vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/32_debug_performance_cpp.md

 - If you are a fan of fast-paced open-source arcade games that allow user-created content, check out [**Open Hexagon**](https://store.steampowered.com/app/1358090/Open_Hexagon/), my first fully-released game [available on Steam](https://store.steampowered.com/app/1358090/Open_Hexagon/) and [on itch.io](https://itch.io/t/1758441/open-hexagon-my-spiritual-successor-to-super-hexagon).

     - Open Hexagon is a spiritual successor to the critically acclaimed Super Hexagon by Terry Cavanagh.
-[Terry fully supports my projec!](https://twitter.com/terrycavanagh/status/1397372432877379587) -- thank you!
+[Terry fully supports my project!](https://twitter.com/terrycavanagh/status/1397372432877379587) -- thank you!

 - Got a VR headset and want to experience Quake, the timeless classic from 1996, as a first-class virtual reality experience?
-Check out [Quake VR](https://quakepcvr.com/), my "labor of love" one-man project that turns Quake into an experience with many VR-only features and interactions.
+Check out [Quake VR](https://quakepcvr.com/), my "labour of love" one-man project that turns Quake into an experience with many VR-only features and interactions.

   A video is worth a thousand words: [YouTube: **Quake VR - Release Trailer (v0.0.5)**](https://www.youtube.com/watch?v=MBoI16z8Nxg).